The symplectic arc algebra is formal: Geometry generalities

 {\bf Case (i):} The interior marked point lies on a disc component.
 In this case, since the intersection number with $D_0$ is $1$, all sphere components must have vanishing Chern number.
 On the other hand, Chern zero spheres meet $D_r$ strictly positively, which contradicts the assumption that the intersection number with $D_r$ vanishes.

 {\bf Case (ii):} The interior marked point lies on a sphere component.
 By considering the intersection number with $D_0$, we see that the disc component of $u$ is an element of

-which is a moduli space of virtual dimension less than $2$ if the inequality \eqref{eq:virtual_dimension_bound} holds.
+which is a moduli space of virtual dimension less than $4$ if the inequality \eqref{eq:virtual_dimension_bound} holds.
 There is a unique sphere component of Chern number $1$, and all other components are spheres of vanishing Chern number.
 Since the total intersection number of $u$ with $D_r$ vanishes, and all spheres of vanishing Chern number intersect $D_r$ positively, the Chern $1$ sphere is contained in $D_r$.

 Recall that the singular locus of $\scrM_1(\Mbar|1)$ evaluates into the real codimension 4 subset $B_r \subset \Mbar$.
-That, together with Assumption \eqref{eq:transversality_bad_locus_evaluation} and Equation \eqref{eq:virtual_dimension_bound}, implies that the restriction of the evaluation map to the moduli spaces in \eqref{eq:discs_one_interior_M_h} has image disjoint from stable rational curves of total Chern number $1$ (i.e. first the moduli spaces in \eqref{eq:discs_one_interior_M_h} have evaluation image outside $B_r$, hence it makes sense to ask for them to be transverse to the evaluation image of $\scrM_1(\Mbar|1)$, and then that transversality implies disjointness for dimension reasons).
+Assumption \eqref{eq:transversality_bad_locus_evaluation} and Equation \eqref{eq:virtual_dimension_bound} imply that the moduli spaces in \eqref{eq:discs_one_interior_M_h} have evaluation image outside $B_r$.
+For generically chosen perturbation data, these evaluation images will therefore be transverse to the evaluation image of $\scrM_1(\Mbar|1)$; that transversality implies that the images are in fact disjoint, for dimension reasons.
+We conclude that the restriction of the evaluation map to the moduli spaces in \eqref{eq:discs_one_interior_M_h} has image disjoint from stable rational curves of total Chern number $1$.
 This excludes the existence of such a configuration $u$. \end{proof}

 Lemma \ref{lem:moduli_space_one_marked} implies that, if $j \leq 3$ we have a well defined map